 In Chicago, Prentice Women’s Hospital, designed by renowned Modernist architect Bertrand Goldberg, represents a unique potential opportunity to preserve an architecturally significant structure by converting it into a mixed use development that could include affordable housing.
 Of course, it may not be structurally, logistically or financially feasible to accomplish such a conversion, although the option has been one of many under discussion for the disposition of the vacant hospital building.
 It would also not be the first architecturally significant building converted to housing in Chicago or elsewhere.

 Developing vacant properties like Prentice Women’s Hospital for affordable housing would allow moderate income families to enjoy the amenities of affluent neighborhoods like Streeterville located close to the center city and public transit.
 And as the H + T Affordability Index developed by the Center for Neighborhood Technology shows, higher prices for housing are somewhat more affordable in areas where there is less need to own or maintain a car.

 Audrey Henderson is the founder and owner of Knowledge Empowerment, a Chicago area writing, research and policy analysis consulting practice specializing in affordable housing, socially responsible travel, higher education, popular culture and the arts.
-She was an invited speaker for the Chicago Green Festival in 2009, 2011, and 2012.
-She also owns the LinkedIn group Sustainable Urban ...
+She writes about sustainability in the built environment through her blog Sustainable Urban Future.
+Audrey holds advanced degrees in ...